Wesxdz/kahlo-yawn/_posts/dream.md

 Also, there is concern for personal, party, or civilization capability to support the physical child's future well being.

-Personally, I have a few wholesome fantasies about having a fantasy daughter with my really cute Sino-Korean robot party leader...
+Personally, I have a few wholesome sweatbreaker fantasies about having a fantasy daughter with my really cute Sino-Korean robot party leader...
 The timeline on development and social acceptance of synthetic womb technology is uh *—a ways out!?* I'm currently h o m e l e s s unhoused to work on AI safety and cool blog posts... *(um, like this one? are you experiencing the outdoorness right now?)*, so you can imagine that it's conservative-demeaning-liberal-demeanor for me to support the logistics of an new American anchor when I hardly even have the vegan tacos to support my own borders working on global existential risk mitigation!

 Let's cute bring baby reader back to the cradle for 16.6 milliseconds, the real reason is our school system is obsolete or...